 Yet, Apple, unlike others, still does not allow its PWA users to get web push notifications.

-For example, Aliexpress PWA resulted in 74% increase in time spent per session and 104% conversion rate growth for new customers.
+For example, Aliexpress PWA resulted in a 74% increase in time spent per session and 104% conversion rate growth for new customers.

 With its PWA, Forbes saw a 43% increase in sessions per user compared to the previous mobile site, and engagement was up 100%.

 Twitter designed its PWA with the focus on instant loading, user engagement, and lower data consumption.
 It helped reduce a size app from 23.5MB Android version to only 600KB of PWA.
 By this, Twitter aims at covering a broader audience, including those of emerging markets.
-As a result, the number of pages viewed per session increased by 65% and bounce rate decreased by 20%.
+As a result, the number of pages viewed per session increased by 65% and the bounce rate decreased by 20%.

 Choosing between a responsive website and a mobile app is not a black-and-white issue.
 The decision should be made based on your business’ goals and resources.
-While apps generally provide more personalized experience, going responsive can attract a broader audience and save a lot of money.
+While apps generally provide a more personalized experience, going responsive can attract a broader audience and save a lot of money.
 Besides, a mobile approach can reasonably include both options.

 Rate this article

 Do you have a software development project to implement?
 We have people to work on it.